ksubileau/color-thief-php/README.md

 ## Requirements

-- PHP >= PHP 7.2 or >= PHP 8.0
+- PHP >= 7.2 or >= PHP 8.0
 - Fileinfo extension
 - One or more PHP extensions for image processing:
   - GD >= 2.0
   - Imagick >= 2.0 (but >= 3.0 for CMYK images)
   - Gmagick >= 1.0
-- Supports JPEG, PNG and GIF images.
+- Supports JPEG, PNG, GIF and WEBP images.

 ## How to use
 ### Install via Composer